dashpradeep99/docker-complete-tutorial/2-orchestration.md

 ```

-You will notice that both containers were deployed on node-1 ( the staging node).
-This is because we constrained the deployment of both services only on the 'staging' nodes.
+Notice that both containers were deployed on node-1 ( the staging node).
+This is because we constrained the deployment of both services only on the **'staging'** nodes.
 Also, since the two services are linked, Docker Compose will ensure they are deployed on the same node.

-Now you can do the same for the `production` deployment:
+**Step 7:** Do the same for the **production** deployment:

 `node-0:~/dockchat#cp staging.docker-compose.yml production.docker-compose.yml `